 Areas of Ancient Woodland, as identified so far, are shown identified on the Policies Map and Map 7.6.
-A list of these sites is provided within the technical appendices to ef-the SAD.
-Other areas of Ancient Woodland might be identified in future - perhaps through survey work - so when specific development proposals are considered it will be important to consult the latest mapping on the Council, Natural England and/or the Birmingham and Black Country Wildlife Trust/ EcoRecord websites.
-OMSAD32 a) In principle, development proposals which would adversely affect Ancient Woodland will be resisted, and development affecting Ancient Woodland will be assessed in accordance with the NPPF, particularly NPPF paragraph 118, UDP saved Policy ENV18 and other relevant local plan polices.
+A list of these sites is provided within the technical appendices to of the SAD.
+Other areas of Ancient Woodland might be identified in future - perhaps through survey work - so when specific development proposals are considered it will be important to consult the latest mapping on the Council and / or, Natural England, and / or contact the Birmingham and Black Country Wildlife Trust / EcoRecord. and/or the Birmingham and Black Country Wildlife Trust/ EcoRecord websites.